Bug report #4013

 kern.maxfiles: 12288 kern.maxfilesperproc: 10240

-#3 Updated by Paolo Cavallini about 13 years ago
+#3 Updated by Paolo Cavallini over 13 years ago

 - Category set to Project Loading/Saving